Creating step actions

 - Update Salesforce Fields: For each set of fields, specify the Salesforce field that will be mapped to Oracle Eloqua contacts.
 If you are updating contact records, the unique identifier is the first mapping shown in this list.
 Add more mappings by clicking Add Field Mapping.
 Click the menu to delete the mapping, or switch the field type to static text, static date, or dynamic date.

 - Update Eloqua Fields: For each set of fields, specify the Eloqua field that will be mapped to Salesforce contacts.
 If you are creating contact records, the unique identifier is the first mapping shown in this list.
 Add more mappings by clicking Add Import Field Mapping.
 Click the menu to delete the mapping or switch a From Salesforce field type to static text, static date, or dynamic date.Salesforce field: Eloqua Object, Date, or Dynamic Date.
 You can also type static text into the box as needed.
-For contacts, you can use advanced mode to select contact and related account fields.
-For CDOs, advanced mode allows you to select a CDO and its related contact and account fields.
+For contacts, you can use Advanced Mode to select a Contact and its fields.
+For custom objects, the Advanced Mode allows you to select a custom object and its related Contact fields.

 - Import Rules: Specify data priority.